Course & amenities

 The Bank of America Chicago Marathon is known for its flat and fast course that starts and finishes in Grant Park and travels through one of the world’s most magnificent cities.
-The course has produced four world records, several national records, and countless personal bests.
-Participants enjoy the support of 1.7 million spectators as they run through 29 neighborhoods.
+The course has produced four world records, several national records and countless personal bests.
+Runners enjoy the support of 1.7 million spectators as they run through 29 neighborhoods.

 *Runner Transport vehicles provide non-emergency transportation back to Grant Park in the event that a participant is unable to complete the race.

 Lemon-Lime Gatorade Endurance Formula will be available on course at all aid stations.
 Endurance Formula has nearly two times the sodium and three times the potassium of traditional Gatorade.
 Newly reformulated, It now contains no artificial flavors or sweeteners and has a new, lighter flavor.